 In 2005 the McCloud Railway Company (MCR) petitioned the Surface Transportation Board to abandon their 80 mile rail line between McCloud and Burney.
 Save Burney Falls (SBF) proposed the conversion of the nine miles between Burney and the McArthur-Burney Falls Memorial State Park to a recreational trail.
 When this idea failed, SBF convened a meeting of other organizations interested in converting the entire rail right-of-way to a trail.
 That meeting resulted in the formation of the Core Team, a group of organizations determined to develop the trail: Save Burney Falls, Volcanic Legacy Community Partnership (VLCP), Shasta Land Trust (SLT), McCloud Trail Association, and the McCloud Local First Network (MLFN).
 Assisted by the Executive Director of the Ventura Hillsides Conservancy, the Core Team drafted a “Trail Feasibility Study” and got to work developing a trail.

-The property that will be developed as the Great Shasta Rail Trail (GSRT) is an historic railroad property.
+The property that is being developed as the Great Shasta Rail Trail (GSRT) is an historic railroad property.
 Established in 1897, the railroad was closely affiliated with the McCloud River Lumber Company.
 The railroad expanded with the local logging industry, expanding to Bartle in 1905.
 The train carried logs and lumber between the woods and the mills, adding a daily passenger trail that connected with wagon routes.
 In 1954 the lumber company bought the timber rights in 80,000 acres of the Burney basin, necessitating the development of the Burney branch.

 The railroad experienced ups and downs relating to the lumber industry, finally reverting to passenger excursions from 1982 to 1985.
 In this period engine no. 25 starred in the movie Stand By Me, a clip of which can be seen at http://www.youtube.com/watch?v=XWPz0-iYTTw.